lewis-weinberger/crabs/README.md

 The latest version can also be installed directly from crates.io:

-    $ cargo install crabs
+    $ cargo install crabs                                  # download from crates.io
+    $ crabs                                                # play

 By default this downloads and builds the **crabs** crate, installing the binary in `$HOME/.cargo/bin/`.
-Otherwise you can download pre-compiled binaries from the Releases section.
+Otherwise you can download pre-compiled binaries from the [Releases](https://github.com/lewis-weinberger/crabs/releases) section.

 <a name="usage"></a>
 ## Usage

-The following GIF shows some gameplay:
+The following (low-quality) GIF shows some gameplay:

 ![Crabs gameplay](gameplay.gif)